mister-pjr/mull/README.md

 After both players have entered the game starts.
 First the game layout is displayed along with a random terrain contour.
 The landing pad is denoted by 8 underscores (_).
 Trying to land anywhere else (the "mountains") will get you killed.
+Hitting the other ship will get both killed, and landing in the pad with too much speed is also a recipe for disaster.
+But it can be done...

+The left side of the display shows altitude (H), speed (S), remaining fuel (F), current thrust level (PWR) and side movement (SIDE).
+Speed displaying as negative means you're descending, positive means you're climbing.
+Side tells if you're moving left or right and the speed of that.

+Now for the controls: 0-9 is the thrust level; C moves you left, V moves right.
+As in space, if you start moving left or right, the movement can only be stopped by applying an opposite thrust of the same amount.
+Finally, D fires a missile to your left, F to your right.
+The Missiles are subject to lunar gravity so they start falling down while travelling.
+A new missile can only be launched when the previous one hits something or reaches the ground.

+When the game (or more properly a game round) finishes, a message will pop up on the server window asking if you want to go for another round.
+Reply with Y or N.

+Ufff... that's all (I think).
+Enjoy !